 Profile Builder will then add the feature to its list of tools as well as post and pages.

-Click the “Content Restriction” link from the left.
+Click the “Content Restriction” link tab located on the left side menu area of the dashboard.

 Profile Builder gives you two ways to manage unauthorized access.
 You can either use a custom message for users or redirect them to a specific URL.
 This is ideal if you create a registration landing page specifically to inform users about the benefits of registering.